gabriel-ing/Quickstarts/Interoperability/BusinessProcess.md

 ## Business Processes

-Now we have the functions at either end of the production, the next to do is connect them using a conditional routing process.
+Now we have the Business operations to perform the functions required by our production.
+The next step is call them using a conditional routing process.

 The rules behind the message routing are simple.
 When a message arrives, the `ToUpdateStock` operation needs to be called synchronously to recieve the output of the new stock number.
 If the resulting stock is low, in this example we shall put a limit of 5 units, the business process sends an additional call to `ToEmail`.

 There are several ways to create a business process, including creating custom ObjectScript business processes extending the `Ens.BusinessProcess` superclass.
-However, the easiest way is to create a business process based on Business Process Language, BPL.
+Here however, we are going to use Business Process Language (BPL).
 BPL uses XML format to create a simple hierarchical flow.

 The easiest way to create a business process is by using the Business Process Designer UI, which result of this is to create a new class which extends `Ens.BusinessProcessBPL`.
 This class contains the process within XML (XData).